AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 ## CRM Users (Advanced Setup) {#crm-users-advanced-setup}

 By default, all accounts can access the [!DNL Marketo Measure] application using their CRM credentials.
 Sometimes, account owners need to limit access to certain roles and not open it to all users with an active CRM license.
-The Advanced setup will allow you to map your CRM roles and groups to [!DNL Marketo Measure] user permissions.
+The Advanced setup allows you to map your CRM roles and groups to [!DNL Marketo Measure] user permissions.

-If no roles or groups are mapped, the default setting is that all active licenses in your CRM will have Standard user access.
+If no roles or groups are mapped, the default setting is that all active licenses in your CRM have Standard user access.

 * [!DNL Marketo Measure] Standard User: Provide the role or group value for users that should have read-only access to the [!DNL Marketo Measure] application.
 * [!DNL Marketo Measure] Account Admin User: Provide the role or group value for users that should have administrative access to the [!DNL Marketo Measure] application.
 This means that the role has access to change configurations and settings related to your Account.